zio/zio-config/docs/intro/index.md

 4. **Report** on configuration (man page, including the value obtained for each parameter)

 The application config is made accessible anywhere in your app, through ZIO environment.
-And for more reasons, this will be your go-to library for all your configuration management requirements, if you are in the zio world

 ## Design